christiansandberg/canopen/README.rst

 **3rd:** :code:`node.pdo[0x1A00]` or :code:`node.pdo[0x1600]`

-The :code:`n` is the PDO index (normaly 1 to 4).
-The second form of access is for backward compability.
+The :code:`n` is the PDO index (normally 1 to 4).
+The second form of access is for backward compatibility.

 .. code-block:: python